Buffalo Central Terminal: Central Terminal Restoration Corp. (1997–present)

 In 2019, the State of New York launched the East Side Avenues initiative to spur economic development on Buffalo's East Side to repair decades of urban renewal policies that led to poverty and decline.
 This influx of support enabled the organization to hire staff and develop the 2021 Master Plan, a vision for the future of the building.
 Meanwhile, the CTRC became part of the East Side Avenues, an initiative born out of the Buffalo Billion catalytic investment.

 For many years the Buffalo Central Terminal hosted several major fundraising events each year to generate interest in reuse of the building, including tours, art shows, local political events, train shows, annual Dyngus Day and Oktoberfest, and weddings.
 Since 2020 the Buffalo Central Terminal has shifted to host events outdoors on the Great Lawn, including a public art extravaganza entitled PLAY/ground, Eid al-Fitr—an outdoor prayer event celebrating the end of Ramadan, a filming by a local theater digital production, a pop up COVID-19 vaccination clinic, the Beau Fleuve Music & Arts Celebration, and annual Trunk or Treat and Seat at the Table, among others.

 In 2020 construction on the First Phase of the Passenger Concourse began, consisting of replacement of the former restaurant roof to make the space clean and dry; this was completed in 2021.
 In 2021, the Master Plan was completed after an extensive community engagement effort, and the Central Terminal, Broadway Market, and Broadway-Fillmore neighborhood were awarded a $10 million Downtown Revitalization Initiative (DRI) grant.

-In 2022, A Request for Expression of Interest (RFEI) was released to solicit development partners for the reuse of the Buffalo Central Terminal.
+In 2022, A Request for Expression of Interest was released to solicit development partners for the reuse of the Buffalo Central Terminal.
 The CTRC was awarded $61 million through the Regional Revitalization Partnership to spur business in Buffalo's East Side, and $1.5 million through the Broadway-Fillmore Downtown Revitalization Initiative to support enhancements to the Great Lawn.
 The CTRC also received a Community Placemaking Grant from the Project for Public Spaces to transform the Terminal's Great Lawn into a public green space.

 An extensive structural stabilization project remains underway and is anticipated to continue into 2027.
 The interior spaces of the Terminal were closed to the public while critical structural repairs were underway and all events were held outdoors.
 It was anticipated that the interior will be reopened to the public, at least on a limited basis, in 2025.
 The Regional Revitalization Partnership provided $33 million for the stabilization of the main building in November 2024, allowing the second phase of the renovation to begin.
 By mid-2025, the main concourse was planned to reopen in mid-2027.